 Putting the pieces together

-I’ll admit that this is just one piece of the puzzle.
-When I work as a consultant, especially for producers, I use history and resonance with other tools.
+This is just one piece of the puzzle.
+In my work, I use history and resonance with other tools.
 They help me find haunted places and then confirm whether a site is haunted.

 And this can make a big difference in your investigation results.